syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-highlight-all).

 You can find the first occurrence of a particular text extended to several paragraphs in the document by using `FindSingleLine` method and its next occurrence by using `FindNextSingleLine` method.